 As shown in Table 3, the ATPase activity associated to chloroplast envelope membranes is reduced in hma1 mutants (hma1 KO) due to the lack of HMA1 activity.
-On the contrary, this ATPase activity is enhanced in envelope membranes from plants overexpressing the HMA1 protein (Ox 1, 2 and 6; see Fig. 6).
+On the contrary, this ATPase activity is enhanced in envelope membranes from plants overexpressing the HMA1 protein (Ox 1, -2, and -6; see Fig. 6).
 This first observation is in good agreement with an ATPase activity associated to the HMA1 protein.

-It is important to note that ATPase activities of very similar values were measured in the presence of $Co^{2+}$ or $Zn^{2+}$ ions (Table 3) suggesting that these ions have no impact on the HMA1 activity (but also on any other chloroplast envelope associated ATPases).
-Similarly, addition of $Ag^{2+}$ , $Mn^{2+}$ or $Fe^{2+}$ did not affect the ATPase activity measured in the envelope from the various plants (not shown).
-However, when the assay was performed in the presence of Cu, a significant increase of the ATPase activity was detected, especially in the envelope from HMA1 overexpressing plants (Ox; see Table 3).
-This second observation clearly demonstrates that HMA1 activity is specifically stimulated by Cu.
-The increase of the total ATPase activity observed in the envelope from the hma1 insertion mutants and in the presence of Cu is most probably due to the activation of the PAA1 protein since this ATPase was also demonstrated to be associated to the chloroplast envelope and involved in Cu homeostasis (see ref 5).
-This experiment then provides the first direct biochemical evidence for a Cu-stimulated ATPase activity associated to both HMA1 and PAA1.
+It is important to note that ATPase activities of very similar values were measured in the presence of cobalt or zinc ions (Table 3) suggesting that these ions have no impact on the HMA1 activity (but also on any other chloroplast envelope associated ATPases).
+Similarly, addition of silver, manganese, or iron did not affect the ATPase activity measured in the envelope from the various plants (not shown).
+However, when the assay was performed in the presence of copper, a significant increase of the ATPase activity was detected, especially in the envelope from HMA1 overexpressing plants (Ox; see Table 3).
+This second observation clearly demonstrates that HMA1 activity is specifically stimulated by copper.
+The increase of the total ATPase activity observed in the envelope from the hma1 insertion mutants and in the presence of copper is most probably due to the activation of the PAA1 protein, because this ATPase was also demonstrated to be associated to the chloroplast envelope and involved in copper homeostasis (see Ref.
+5).
+This experiment then provides the first direct biochemical evidence for a copperstimulated ATPase activity associated to both HMA1 and PAA1.
 The increase of total ATPase activity observed in envelope from WT plants then most probably accounts for the stimulation of both HMA1 and PAA1.

-In order to have an estimation of the respective activities of HMA1 and PAA1 (and other yet uncharacterized chloroplast envelope ATPases), we compared the ATPase activities measured in the envelope from WT, hma1 mutants and overexpressing plants.
-This provides an estimate of (a) the specific activity of HMA1 and (b) the PAA1 and other ATPase activity.
-Indeed, the activity measured in the envelope from hma1 mutants corresponds to the PAA1 activity and other unidentified ATPases of the chloroplast envelope.
-Thus, subtraction of the total activity measured in WT or overexpressing plant to the activity measured in the hma1 mutant gives an estimation of the specific activity of HMA1 in these plants (see Table 3).
+To have an estimation of the respective activities of HMA1 and PAA1 (and other yet uncharacterized chloroplast envelope ATPases), we compared the ATPase activities measured in the envelope from WT, hma1 mutants, and overexpressing plants.
+This provides an estimate of (a) the ibc

+TABLE 3

+HMA1 ATPase activity in envelope membranes is specifically enhanced by copper